microsoft/Windows-IoT-Samples/samples/interop-customvision-textmsg-uwpapp/README.md

    > 2. Go to 'Networking' and add an inbound port rule, allowing port 53389.
    > 3. Go to 'Connect' select 'RDP' and change the port number to 53389.
 Download the generated RDP file.

 - For building the Windows application, install [Visual Studio 2019](https://visualstudio.microsoft.com/downloads/) with the Universal Windows Platform workload.
+The community edition is sufficient.

 - Clone our interop sample code from GitHub in the VM: